 - Pour the oil into the instant pot, and turn on the saute function.

 - Add the onions and bell peppers.
 Stir well.
 Add garlic, and stir.

 - Add in curry powder, cumin, salt, garlic powder, ginger, black pepper, coriander, allspice, turmeric, cardamom, cinnamon, cloves, and nutmeg.
 Stir well.

 - Add in tomato paste, and stir to coat.
 Stir in lentils, coconut milk, water, and sugar.

 - Cover, making sure to turn the valve to sealing, and turn to high pressure for 15 minutes.

 - Let rest for 10 minutes then release the steam, and enjoy!
 Great served alone or over cooked rice.

 What I used in this recipe:

 This post was originally published April 23, 2018.
-Text, recipe, and photos have been updated.4
+Text, recipe, photos, and video have been updated.4